Externality: Positional

 Frank notes that treating positional externalities like other externalities might lead to "intrusive economic and social regulation."
 He argues, however, that less intrusive and more efficient means of "limiting the costs of expenditure cascades"—i.e., the hypothesized increase in spending of middle-income families beyond their means "because of indirect effects associated with increased spending by top earners"—exist; one such method is the personal income tax.

+The effect that rising demand has on prices in marketplaces with intense competition is a typical illustration of pecuniary externalities.
+Prices rise in response to shifts in consumer preferences or income levels, which raise demand for a product and benefit suppliers by increasing sales and profits.
+But other customers who now have to pay more for identical goods might also suffer from this price hike.
+As a result, consumers who were not involved in the initial transaction suffer a monetary externality in the form of diminished buying power, while producers profit from increased prices.
+Furthermore, markets with economies of scale or network effects may experience pecuniary externalities.
+For example, when it comes to network products, like social media platforms or communication networks, the more people use the technology or engage in it, the more valuable the product becomes.
+Consequently, early adopters could gain financially from positive pecuniary externalities such as enhanced network effects or greater resale prices of related products or services.
+As a conclusion, pecuniary externalities draw attention to the intricate relationships that exist between market players and the effects that market transactions have on distribution.
+Comprehending pecuniary externalities is essential for assessing market results and formulating policies that advance economic efficiency and equality, even if they might not have the same direct impact on welfare or resource allocation as traditional externalities.

 Inframarginal

 The concept of inframarginal externalities was introduced by James Buchanan and Craig Stubblebine in 1962.
 Inframarginal externalities differ from other externalities in that there is no benefit or loss to the marginal consumer.
 At the relevant margin to the market, the externality does not affect the consumer and does not cause a market inefficiency.
 The externality only affects at the inframarginal range outside where the market clears.
 These types of externalities do not cause inefficient allocation of resources and do not require policy action.